TeslaX93/friendlytron/README.md

-# friendlytron 0.3 (beta)
+# FriendlyTron
-FriendlyTron - codename for GUI application that helps unexperienced TronScript users to not spoil their computers.
+FriendlyTron - codename for GUI application that helps unexperienced Tron(Script) users to not spoil their computers.

-Made in Borland C++ 6 Personal.
-Works with TronScript 9.6.x.
+Made with Borland C++ 6 Personal.
+Works with TronScript 9.8.x+